 Explore the diverse topics that are important to us within this project!

-The ERC-funded Starting Grant AnonymClassic (2018-2023) and its sibling project ALC - Arabic Literature Cosmopolitan (2020-2027) supported by the Leibniz Prize of Deutsche Forschungsgemeinschaftform the first-ever comprehensive study of Kalila and Dimna (a book of wisdom minted in the shape of fables is a key text of premodern world literature.
-Its spread is comparable to that of the Bible, except that it passed from Hinduism and Buddhism via Islam to Christianity.
-Its Arabic version, produced in the 8thcentury, when this was the lingua franca of the Near East, became the source of all further translations up to the 19thcentury.
+The ERC-funded Starting Grant AnonymClassic (2018-2023) and its sibling project ALC - Arabic Literature Cosmopolitan (2020-2027) supported by the Leibniz Prize of Deutsche Forschungsgemeinschaftform the first-ever comprehensive study of Kalila and Dimna.
+This book of wisdom minted in the shape of fables is a key text of premodern world literature, its spread being comparable to that of the Bible.
+Kalila and Dimna's Arabic versions, produced in the 8th century when Arabic was the lingua franca of the Near East, then became the source of all further translations up to the 19th century.
 The work’s multilingual history involving circa forty languages has never been systematically studied.
 The absence of available research has made world literature ignore it, while the barrier of how to tackle its widely diverging manuscript versions had scholars of Arabic avoid it: To date, the actual shape of the Arabic key versions are still in need of investigation.
 The research endeavour led by Beatrice Gruendler at Freie Universität Berlin explores a number of ‘high-risk’ propositions, including three key hypotheses: